rolandpoulter/echo-d/docs/src/content/docs/guides/quick_start.md

 ---
 title: Quick Start
-description: A guide in my new Starlight docs site.
+description: A guide to get up and running with Echo-D
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.